Polyester and Synthetic Fabric Rashes: Dye Allergies vs Friction Dermatitis

 - Greater prevalence in warm weather or during physical activity

-Friction dermatitis is more common in individuals with pre-existing skin barrier conditions such as eczema or psoriasis, as their skin may already be compromised and more susceptible to mechanical irritation.
+Friction dermatitis is more common in individuals with pre-existing skin barrier conditions such as eczema or dry skin, as their skin may already be compromised and more susceptible to mechanical irritation.

 Dye Allergy vs Friction Dermatitis: Comparison Table